-I was interested, reviewing NW, in how Zadie Smith’s critical writing and her statements distancing NW from her previous fiction staged the novel as
+In reviewing NW I was interested in considering it alongside Zadie Smith’s critical writing and her statements distancing NW from her previous fiction.
+She’d staged expectations for

-a book to be considered not only as itself but as a suggestion of the path for the novel, or as the memes of 2012 might have it, a path for a novel.
+a book to be considered not only as itself but as a suggestion of the path for the novel, or as memes of 2012 might have it, a path for a novel.

 How to adequately convey something necessary with characters uninterested in language capable of conveying it?